National Olympiad in Informatics, China, 2008

 To attract more students, the prizes of the tournament are very

 generous.
-The competitors being eliminated in round
+The competitors being eliminated in round are awarded

 In the warm-up rounds prior to the real tournament, little Z was repeatedly defeated.
 After some careful analysis, he concluded that the key reason behind his failure was not an issue of his skill, but was because the students who defeated him just happened to clash with his playing stylistically.
 Little Z thought to himself, how nice would it be if these students could be avoided in the actual tournament!